barry-waldbaum-rl/reat-vm-setup/README.md

 Configure VNC.

+NOTE: There is one dependency for VNC.
+It includes the private key for 'trainee' to silently authenticate to the base VM.
+If you update VNC config, you must create it with a new VM.

 2. Sign in to VNC desktop from your laptop browser with password 'trainee!'.

 3. Open a terminal shell window.